CRZ-Technology/OpenSSD-OpenChannelSSD/README.md

           - DOC - documents about DaisyPlus

           - NVMe - LPDDR4  - LPDDR4_A - NVMe source on DaisyPlus board(LPDDR4_A), PS LPDDR4 DRAM is used for NVMe storage(1GB).
                            - LPDDR4_B - NVMe source on DaisyPlus board(LPDDR4_B), PS LPDDR4 DRAM is used for NVMe storage(1GB).
                  - MIG     - LPDDR4_A - SI5391B - NVMe source on DaisyPlus board(LPDDR4_A & SI5391B), MIG DDR4 DIMM is used for NVMe storage(64GB).
                                       - SI5395P - NVMe source on DaisyPlus board(LPDDR4_A & SI5395P), MIG DDR4 DIMM is used for NVMe storage(64GB).
                            - LPDDR4_B - SI5391B - NVMe source on DaisyPlus board(LPDDR4_B & SI5391B), MIG DDR4 DIMM is used for NVMe storage(64GB).
                                       - SI5395P - NVMe source on DaisyPlus board(LPDDR4_B & SI5395P), MIG DDR4 DIMM is used for NVMe storage(64GB).
+                 - M.2 SSD - LPDDR4_A - NVMe source on DaisyPlus board(LPDDR4_A), two M.2 SSDs are used for NVMe storage.
+                           - LPDDR4_B - NVMe source on DaisyPlus board(LPDDR4_B), two M.2 SSDs are used for NVMe storage.

           - M.2_MIG_PCIe - LPDDR4_A - SI5391B - M.2 / MIG / PCIe test project on DaisyPlus board(LPDDR4_A)
                                     - SI5395P - M.2 / MIG / PCIe test project on DaisyPlus board(LPDDR4_A)